5-MeO-AMT: Use and effects

-5-MeO-AMT is supposedly sold in 4 mg tablets by the street name Alpha-O and taken as a recreational drug.
+5-MeO-AMT has supposedly been sold as 4 mg tablets by the street name Alpha-O and taken as a recreational drug.
 Since the DEA arrests of the makers of a huge percentage of the United States' LSD in 2000, 5-MeO-AMT may have occasionally been sold under the guise of LSD in liquid, sugar cube, or blotter form, though this may be due to DEA reports of finding it on sugar cubes and blotters like LSD.